Cork girl (11) settles case against HSE for €375,000

 Ciara Kelly who is now aged 11 years the High Court heard has been left with a significant but not profound disability and her ability to play sports is affected.

-The little girl it was claimed suffered an injury to her left shoulder known as shoulder dystocia during her birth on March 28th, 2010.
+The little girl, it was claimed, suffered an injury to her left shoulder known as shoulder dystocia during her birth on March 28, 2010.

-It was claimed there was an alleged failure to recognise of diagnose in sufficient time or at all that the baby at the time of delivery would be a large baby
+It was claimed there was an alleged failure to recognise or diagnose in sufficient time or at all that the baby at the time of delivery would be a large baby.

 It was further claimed there was an alleged failure to induce the birth of the baby in good time so as to avoid injury.